 In 2017 poker is getting harder day by day.
 From one hand, more people start to play the game and this inevitably leads to a bigger competition.
 These days it is being largely promoted on various media channels.
 The leaders in the industry are not scared to invest a lot of resources into tv ads, internet advertising, during live events and so on.
 Some of the biggest poker rooms sign contracts with world-known celebrities like Cristiano Ronaldo, Neymar and many more.
+Also, world known scientists and universities spend an enormous amount of work and money creating AI poker bots that can beat even the best poker players in the world.
 On the other hand, there are many more ways to improve your skills and get better at poker these days.

 Years ago there was not a huge choice of resources to study the game.
 Books were pretty much the only way to develop your game.

 Then internet penetrated the industry along with the poker boom ( the poker boom is considered to be the period after Chris Moneymaker, an American accountant, turned 30$ in to a 10,000$ buy in for the World Series of Poker Main Event and then winning the whole thing for over 2,000,000$.
 These days poker was blooming and thousands of youngsters decided to make a living with poker.
 It requires specific skills and full dedication similar to any area of life.

 Some people are not willing to put any efforts in mastering their abilities and they stick at certain level.
 Contrary, there are players who perfectly understand that in order to become a winning player you need to invest resources- time and money.

 Poker coaching websites are a great way to bring your game to the next level.
 No matter, at what stage your poker career is (you may be just starting or you may be already making some serious money), poker training sessions will benefit you to a great extent.